 Proposition 2 In a 5-firm Cournot oligopoly with linear demand and zero production costs, the degree of market competition does not monotonically increase with the expected antitrust fine announced by the Authority.
-For F in the interval $\left(0.009\frac{\alpha^2}{\beta}, 0.022\frac{\alpha^2}{\beta}\right]$ , the market progressively becomes less competitive, moving from a triopoly $(\mathcal{P}5)$ to a duopoly $(\mathcal{P}3)$ and, eventually, to a monopoly $(\mathcal{P}1)$ .
+For F in the interval $\left(0.003\frac{\alpha^2}{\beta}, 0.022\frac{\alpha^2}{\beta}\right)$ , the market progressively becomes less competitive, moving from a triopoly ( $\mathcal{P}5$ ) to a duopoly ( $\mathcal{P}3$ ) and, eventually, to a monopoly ( $\mathcal{P}1$ ).

-A surprising warning against Antitrust policy emerges from Proposition (2): as the value of the expected fine increases up to $F_1$ , the degree of competition in the market decreases because it induces initial deviators to reconsider participation in a collusive cartel and drives firms to partition into a lower number of competing cartels.
-Only when F is greater than $F_1$ is the antitrust policy effective, as the only EBA is the singleton coalition structure and the market becomes more competitive.
+A surprising warning against tough antitrust penalties emerges from Proposition (2).
+As the value of the expected fine increases up to $F_1$ , the degree of competition in the market decreases because it induces initial deviators to reconsider participation in a collusive cartel and drives firms to partition into a lower number of competing cartels.
+Only when F is greater than $F_1$ is the antitrust policy effective, as the only EBA is the singleton coalition structure and the market becomes more competitive than in the absence of antitrust.

-3.2 Welfare analysis: The optimal fine under demand uncertainty
+3.2 Welfare analysis: the optimal fine under demand uncertainty

-Even assuming that the enforcement of the antitrust law is costless and that the fines paid by firms found guilty of signing collusive agreements are purely transferred to consumers, the social welfare changes with the market structure and, hence, with F. In Table 5 we report the value of social welfare in the space F.
+Even assuming that the enforcement of the antitrust law is costless and non-distortionary, and that the fines paid by firms found guilty of signing collusive agreements are purely transferred to consumers, social welfare changes with the market structure and, hence, with F. In Table 2 we report the social welfare values in the space F.